nerves-project/nerves_examples/README.md

 Here are couple simple nerves examples.
 All of these projects should work on the following platforms:

-- Raspberry Pi B+
+- Raspberry Pi A+/B+
-- Raspberry Pi model 2 B
+- Raspberry Pi 2 B
+- Raspberry Pi Zero
 - Beaglebone Black

 For detailed information on how to build an example, see the README.md in each application's root directory.